sabhyamittal/ds_test/notes.md

  ```
 </details>

+## SINGLE-SOURCE SHORTEST PATHS

+### THE BELLMAN-FORD ALGORITHM

- THE BELLMAN-FORD ALGORITHM:gives shortest path from one node to all other nodes. works on negative edge weights.
+ gives shortest path from one node to all other nodes. works on negative edge weights.
  ( works by overestimating the length of the path from the starting vertex to all other vertices. )

  ### CODE IN C

    <details>